privacy-tech-lab/gpc-web-crawler/README.md

 ## 1. Firefox Analysis Mode crawler

 Firefox Analysis Mode crawler is a crawler for analysis functionality of [OptMeowt](https://github.com/privacy-tech-lab/gpc-web-crawler).
-It automatically runs [OptMeowt Analysis mode](https://github.com/privacy-tech-lab/gpc-web-crawler/blob/main/README.md#4-analysis-mode-firefox-only) on all the given sites of the [input csv file](https://github.com/privacy-tech-lab/gpc-web-data-and-scripts/blob/main/Firefox-analysis-mode-crawler/sites.csv) in Firefox.
+It automatically runs [OptMeowt Analysis mode](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only) on all the given sites of the [input csv file](https://github.com/privacy-tech-lab/gpc-web-data-and-scripts/blob/main/Firefox-analysis-mode-crawler/sites.csv) in Firefox.
 The crawler is implemented using [Puppeteer](https://pptr.dev/).

+### Known Issues

+1. Some sites do not allow scripts, which may disrupt the crawling process.
+2. Some sites have an automatic text box that can prevent the keyboard shortcut from being triggered.

 ## 2. Development